tclv/SBD-Lab2/doc/manual.md

 -   learn about the existing infrastructure for big data and the difficulties with these, and
 -   learn how to characterize your computation and what machines best fit this profile.

 You will work in groups of two.
-The first part of this lab will be used to develop an application that will be your baseline.
-After that you will get the freedom to optimize this application as you see fit.
-This could be in the form of a different analysis, that might force you to re-evaluate the characterization of the application, or in tuning specific parameters or parts of the original application.
+In this lab manual we will introduce you with a big data pipeline for mining dutch phone numbers from a web crawl.
+You will have to optimize this application according to a metric you deem important.
+This can be in terms of performance, cost, different analysis or a combination of these.
+You get the freedom to optimize this application as you see fit.

 This lab will be graded on the basis of your report.
 In the spirit of giving you freedom to find interesting things to optimize, you will not be graded on the achieved result, but on the quality of your analysis and the originality of your contribution.
 After the reports are handed in, each group will present their suggested improvements and the results they achieved.
 Each student will also have a discussion with the TAs about their work.

-For each optimization, you need to provide a hypothesis why you think this will improve some metric.
+For each optimization you perform, you need to provide a hypothesis why you think this will improve some metric.
 Try and quantify this as well, giving you some expected result.
 Report how you implemented the suggested improvement, and finally measure the improvement in the system.
 Did this match your hypothesis?
 More interestingly, if it did not, why?
 Let’s illustrate this with an example:

 > The analysis at hand takes about 4 hours to run on a cluster of 20 machines.
+We are interested in optimizing the performance per dollar spent metric.
 Consider the amount of IO that happens at the start of the computation.
 The computation consists of analyzing 8TiB of data, thus each machine goes through about 400GB of data.
 The machines provisioned have a 400 Mbps connection.
 Each machine spends about 133 minutes downloading.
 For an extra $0.10 I can upgrade the machines one tier, doubling the connection speed.
 This moves the price from $0.20 to $0.30 per machine per instance hour.
 The machines spend half the time downloading, cutting of an hour of the computation, a 33% increase in speed.
 The provisioning cost of the machines changes from 20 ⋅ 0.20 ⋅ 4, to 20 ⋅ 0.30 ⋅ 3, or 16 to 18: a 10% decrease.
 >
 > This is tested by provisioning m4.xlarge machines instead of m4.large.
 This resulted in a computation that ran 50 minutes shorter.
 Due to the baseline being shorter than 4 hours it still resulted in an entire instance hour less than the baseline, so in practice we achieve a slightly smaller performance increase (26%), while still maintaining a 10% decrease in cost.
 This can be attributed to the CPUs of the machines not being able to keep up with the network connection.
 This can be seen from the CloudWatch monitoring tools, where it’s clear that our CPUs are over utilized, but the machines have leftover network bandwidth.

 Finally, please test your hypothesis with classmates, as this will improve everybody’s understanding and that is what we are here for after all!

+The rest of the document explains how the pipeline works and gives a brief introduction on working with AWS.
+At the end of the document there’s a small section detailing what needs to be done for the report and the presentation.

 Amazon Web Services
 ===================